Renormalization for autonomous nearly incompressible BV vector fields in 2D: Abstract

 \section{Abstract}

-Given a bounded autonomous vector field $b \colon \R^d \to \R^d$, we study the uniqueness of bounded solutions to the initial value problem for the related transport equation
+Given a bounded autonomous vector field $b \colon \R^2 \to \R^2$, we study the uniqueness of bounded solutions to the initial value problem for the related transport equation

-We are interested in the case where $b$ is of class BV and it is nearly incompressible.
-Assuming that the ambient space has dimension $d=2$, we prove uniqueness of weak solutions to the transport equation.
-The starting point of the present work is the result which has been obtained in \cite{BG} (where the \emph{steady} case is treated).
+Assuming that $b$ is of class BV and it is nearly incompressible, we prove uniqueness of weak solutions to the transport equation.
+The starting point is the result which has been obtained in \cite{BG} (where the \emph{steady nearly incompressible} case is treated).
 Our proof is based on splitting the equation onto a suitable partition of the plane: this technique was introduced in \cite{ABC1}, using the results on the structure of level sets of Lipschitz maps obtained in \cite{ABC2}.
-Furthermore, in order to construct the partition, we use Ambrosio's superposition principle \cite{ambrosiobv}.
+Furthermore, in order to construct the partition, we use Ambrosio's superposition principle \cite{AmbrInv}. \\